Deploying a Conferencing Node in Azure

 - Creating VM instances in Azure for your Pexip nodes

-Each Conferencing Node VM instance must be deployed in its own storage container and its own resource group.
+We recommend that each Conferencing Node VM instance is deployed in its own resource group.

 After the instance has booted, perform a configuration-only deployment on the Management Node to inform it of the new Conferencing Node: